Tuesday, May 12, 2026

 How to Find a Cousin (With Only Breadcrumbs and Sheer Stubbornness)

 You don’t really find ancestors—you negotiate with them.
-They toss you crumbly clues; you show up with a magnifying glass, date math, and a sense of humor, and eventually the records agree to line up.
+They toss crumbly bits of clues; you show up with a magnifying glass, date math, and a sense of humor, and eventually the records agree to line up.

 Clue 1 — Start with a Birth You Can Point At